marcjulianschwarz/obsidian-vault-blog/Posts/podcastnote.md

 ### 3. Folder

-Set the folder where.
+Set the folder where the plugin will save new podcast notes to.
 The path is relative to your vault.
 For example **folder/podcast_folder** will become **path/to/vault/folder/podcastfolder**.

 ### 4. Insert podcast note at cursor

-Specify whether you want to create a new note or whether you want the metadata to be inserted at your cursor.
+Specify whether you want to create a new note or whether you want it to insert metadata at your cursor.